TGL

 New policy or process change

-Before you announce it: A policy announced before it's fully formed creates confusion and forces you to walk things back.
-Draft it, review with affected teams, then publish.
+Before you announce it: Draft it, review with affected teams, then publish.

-Step 1: Draft in a Google Doc — what changes, who it affects, when it takes effect, and why.
+Step 1: Draft in a Google Doc — what changes, who it affects, when, and why.

-Step 2: Share with leads of affected teams for input — set a clear feedback deadline.
+Step 2: Share with leads of affected teams for input — set a feedback deadline.

 Step 3: Finalize and publish to the wiki.